-Chair by Davis J. Pratt of Chicago; not now being manufactured:
+Chair by Davis J. Pratt of Chicago; manufactured by Bunting Glidero

 One of the most important problems in furniture design is that of a really soft, comfortable chair.
 Few modern designers until now have chosen to try their hand at it.
 Davis Pratt went to one of the forms of cushioning most available in modern life - an inflated tube - particularly because the technical problems had in large part been solved by the automobile industry.
-After some experimentation, Mr. Pratt determined that maximum comfort could be secured by containing an inflated ring within a fairly heavy envelope which distributed the ring into two parts, one for the seat and the other for the back, comfort could be considerably increased.
+After some experimentation, Mr. Pratt determined that maximum comfort could be secured by containing an inflated ring within a fairly heavy envelope which distributed resilience over a large surface.
+He also determined that by separating the ring into two parts, one for the seat and the other for the back, comfort could be considerably increased.
 These procedures have allowed him to avoid the unecessarily uniform resilience provided in air mattresses, for example, as well as the somewhat personal touch which anyone will remember who has sat within an inflated inner tube on some summer picnic.

 The rubber-tipped metal legs devised by Mr. Pratt may be folded nearly flat for convenient shipping, which is also aided by the other collapsible features of the chair.
-Estimated retail price is about \$30.
+The retail price will be about \$30.